apache/flink/docs/dev/table/common.md

 The Table API is a language-integrated query API for Scala and Java.
 In contrast to SQL, queries are not specified as Strings but are composed step-by-step in the host language.

 The API is based on the `Table` class which represents a table (streaming or batch) and offers methods to apply relational operations.
 These methods return a new `Table` object, which represents the result of applying the relational operation on the input `Table`.
-Some relational operations are composed of multiple method calls such as `table.groupBy(...).select()`, where `groupBy(...)` specifies a grouping of `table` and `select(...)` the projection on the grouping of `table`.
+Some relational operations are composed of multiple method calls such as `table.groupBy(...).select()`, where `groupBy(...)` specifies a grouping of `table`, and `select(...)` the projection on the grouping of `table`.

 The [Table API]({{ site.baseurl }}/dev/table/tableapi.html) document describes all Table API operations that are supported on streaming and batch tables.